d-SEAMS/seams-core/README.md

 # Running

-This can also now be built completely with nix:
+This is built completely with nix:

 ```{bash}
 # Install systemwide